phoenixframework/phoenix/guides/plug.md

   <p>Locale: <%= @locale %></p>
 ```

 Go to [http://localhost:4000/](http://localhost:4000/) and you should see the locale exhibited.
-Visit [http://localhost:4000/?locale=fr](http://localhost:4000/?locale=fr) and you should see the assign changed to "fr".
+Visit [http://localhost:4000/?locale=fr](http://localhost:4000/?locale=fr) and you should see the assign changed to `"fr"`.
 Someone can use this information alongside [Gettext](https://hexdocs.pm/gettext/Gettext.html) to provide a fully internationalized web application.

 That's all there is to Plug.
 Phoenix embraces the plug design of composable transformations all the way up and down the stack.
 Let's see some examples!